Using repeaters in Design Studio

 Repeaters in repeaters

-In some cases, a data source can have items that includes other items.
-The order action data source is such an example.
-Here, you'll need to place a repeater inside the structure of another repeater.
+In some cases, a data source can have items that include other items.
+The order action data source is one example.
+Here, you'll need to place a repeater inside the structure of another repeater:

 • Wrapper — Data source: "Order action"